sanalsajann/hackathon/README.md

- Coal Mintra is a hybrid web and app-based system built to digitize and streamline attendance, work tracking, and safety for miners.
+ Coal Mithra is a hybrid web and app-based system built to digitize and streamline attendance, work tracking, and safety for miners.
 It integrates multiple dashboards for machines, employees, and sectors, along with safety circulars and reporting, offering a complete solution for modern mining site management.

 ---